 Fines over $5 can be paid online by credit card.
 Just log into your account to get started.

-If you prefer not to use a credit card (or if your fine is under $5) you can pay in person using cash at branches open for walk-ins or mail us a check.
+If you prefer not to use a credit card (or if your fine is under $5) you can pay in person using cash at any branch (see branch hours and locations) or mail us a check.

 Checks should be sent to Merrillville Branch (1919 W. 81st Ave, Merrillville, IN 46410).
 Make the check out to Lake County Public Library and include your library card number in the comment section, or enclose a note saying which library card or cards it's for.